Glion Dolly Foldable Review

 The world is a rough place and we're looking for a scooter that can smooth it out.
 Ride is admittedly a more subjective category than others here discussed, but what isn't subjective were testers' reactions to the rattly ride served up by the solid rubber tires on the Glion Foldable Dolly.

-This scooters' performance (or lack thereof) in the metric ride assessment hurt it in the overall assessment.
+This scooter's performance (or lack thereof) in the ride metric assessment hurt it in the overall assessment.

 Braking